 Connect the dots

-This month's chart illustrates a way to assemble seemingly random points into something meaningful.
+This chart illustrates a way to assemble seemingly random points into something meaningful.
 The points can represent people, ideas, functions, or any number of concepts.
 The lines represent an infrastructure, relationship, network, or other types of connections.
 The masterpiece can be any image you wish: graphic, photograph, proprietary material, etc.